 The Hi-Z switches will allow you to plug directly in with your electric guitar or bass.
 The Zoom is small and ruggedly built.
 It could be used to make your live sound have the best quality or enhance your home audio and headphones.
 You have the quality and speed for MIDI and flexible routing options.

 It is not ideal for huge recording projects, but laying down tracks with super high quality and real-time effects monitoring will work.
 The Tac2 Mix Efx will give you a nice range of effects and a user-friendly interface for mixing.
-Just want to plug in and make great recordings?
+If you just want to plug in and make great recordings?
 This device will get you there.

 What’s good: Rack-mountable design with a plethora of inputs make this interface fit right into your recording studio setup.